aatxe/irc/README.md

 tool should make it easy for users to migrate their old configurations to TOML.

 ## Contributing ##
-the irc crate is an free, open source library that relies on contributions from its maintainers, Aaron Weiss ([@aatxe][awe]) and Peter Atashian ([@retep998][bun]), as well as the broader Rust community.
+the irc crate is a free, open source library that relies on contributions from its maintainers, Aaron Weiss ([@aatxe][awe]) and Peter Atashian ([@retep998][bun]), as well as the broader Rust community.
 It's licensed under the Mozilla Public License 2.0 whose text can be found in `LICENSE.md`.
 To foster an inclusive community around the irc crate, we have adopted a Code of